glaurent/SwiftRegExp/README.md

 # What is this

 SwiftyRegExp is a simple and convenient Swift wrapper around NSRegularExpression.
+It was inspired by [Ben Scheirman's "RegEx in Swift" post](http://benscheirman.com/2014/06/regex-in-swift/
+)

 # Examples